h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 **Experiment Settings**
 - Max Runtime in Minutes Before Triggering the Finish Button
+- Max Runtime in Minutes Before Triggering the 'Abort' Button
 - Pipeline Building Recipe
 - Make Python Scoring Pipeline
 - Make MOJO Scoring Pipeline
+- Measure MOJO Scoring Latency
+- Timeout in Seconds to Wait for MOJO Creation at End of Experiment
+- Number of Parallel Workers to Use during MOJO Creation
+- Make Pipeline Visualization
 - Make Autoreport
 - Min Number of Rows Needed to Run an Experiment
 - Reproducibility Level